diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 }
 {% endhighlight %}

-- This means that when `returnedTempMesh` is move-constructed, `loadedMesh` stops wrapping any OpenGL objects.
+- When `returnedTempMesh` is move-constructed, `loadedMesh` stops wrapping any OpenGL objects.

 - When we exit `LoadMeshFromFile`, `loadedMesh` goes out of scope, which causes its destructor to be called.
 Since its `mVAO` and `mVBO` were set to 0 during the move-construction of `returnedTempMesh`, its destructor doesn't delete any OpenGL objects.

-- Finally, the `teapot` object is **move-constructed** from `returnedTempMesh`.
+- Finally, the `teapot` object is move-constructed from `returnedTempMesh`.
 Because of this, when `returnedTempMesh` is destroyed, it doesn't delete the OpenGL objects that `teapot` now wraps.

-I know this all seems terribly complicated at first, but once you know the rules of the game you can focus on actually playing it and on the things that make it fun, like rendering beautiful teapots!
+I know this all seems terribly complicated at first, but I like to think of all these details as "the rules of the game."
+Once you know them, you can focus on actually playing the game and on the things that make it fun, like rendering beautiful teapots!

 <p align="center">
 <img src="/assets/images/teapot.png" alt="Colourful teapot" width="728"/>